centre-for-humanities-computing/danish-foundation-models/docs/datasheets/hopetwitter.md

 **Is there a repository that links to any or all papers or systems that use the dataset?**

-There is a website for the HOPE project for which the dataset was initially collected; https://hope-project.au.dk.
+There is [a website](https://hope-project.au.dk) for the HOPE project for which the dataset was initially collected.
 This website contains report and articles regarding the dataset.

 **What (other) tasks could the dataset be used for?**